dgroomes/javascript-playground/README.md

 ## Overview

-This repository is my own exploration of JavaScript (JS) and the JavaScript ecosystem.
+This repository is my own exploration of JavaScript (JS) and the JavaScript ecosystem (although I want to descope non-JS-language things outside of this repository).
 It codifies some of the JS concepts and trivia I've learned into runnable example programs, complete with verbose commentary and references.

 **NOTE**: This project was developed on macOS.
-It is for my own personal use.
+It is designed for my own personal use.

-## Standalone sub-projects
+## Standalone subprojects

-This repository illustrates different concepts, patterns and examples via standalone sub-projects.
-Each sub-project is completely independent of the others and do not depend on the root project.
-This _standalone sub-project constraint_ forces the sub-projects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.
+This repository illustrates different concepts, patterns and examples via standalone subprojects.
+Each subproject is completely independent of the others and do not depend on the root project.
+This _standalone subproject constraint_ forces the subprojects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.

-The sub-projects include:
+The subprojects include:

 ## `console/`